Warnings

 What may interact with Combivent Respimat?

--beta-blockers like metoprolol and propranolol
+-Beta-blockers like metoprolol and propranolol

--certain medicines for allergy, cough, and cold
+-Certain medications for allergy, cough, and cold

--certain medicines for bladder problems like oxybutynin, tolterodine
+-Certain medications for bladder problems like oxybutynin, tolterodine

--certain medicines for depression, anxiety, or psychotic disturbances
+-Certain medications for depression, anxiety, or psychotic disturbances

--certain medicines for stomach problems like dicyclomine, hyoscyamine
+-Certain medications for stomach problems like dicyclomine, hyoscyamine

--certain medicines for travel sickness like scopolamine
+-Certain medications for travel sickness like scopolamine

 -MAOIs like Carbex, Eldepryl, Marplan, Nardil, and Parnate

--some medicines for irregular heartbeat
+-Some medications for irregular heartbeat

--stimulant medicines for attention disorders, weight loss, or staying awake
+-Stimulant medications for attention disorders, weight loss, or staying awake

-What should I tell my health care provider before I take Combivent Respimat?
+What should I tell my health care provider before I take Combivent Respimat

 They need to know if you have any of these conditions:

--heart disease
+-Heart disease

--high blood pressure
+-High blood pressure

--irregular heartbeat
+-Irregular heartbeat

--pregnant or trying to get pregnant
+-Pregnant or trying to get pregnant

 What should I watch for while using Combivent Respimat?

 Your mouth may get dry.
 Chewing sugarless gum or sucking hard candy, and drinking plenty of water may help.
-Contact your doctor if the problem does not go away or is severe.
+Contact your care team if the problem does not go away or is severe.

 You may get dizzy or have blurred vision.
-Do not drive, use machinery, or do anything that needs mental alertness until you know how this medicine affects you.
+Do not drive, use machinery, or do anything that needs mental alertness until you know how this medication affects you.
 Do not stand or sit up quickly, especially if you are an older patient.
 This reduces the risk of dizzy or fainting spells.

 Where should I keep my medicine?

-Keep out of the reach of children.
+Keep out of the reach of children and pets.

 Store at a room temperature between 15 and 30 degrees C (59 and 86 degrees F).
 Do not freeze.
 After assembly, the inhaler should be discarded at the latest 3 months after first use or after the inhaler is locked, whichever comes first.